Page Quick Links

 It has been proven, that a mother can better control her baby's temperature than a servo-controlled incubator!

 Then there's the movement of the mother's chest from her breathing.
 This stimulates the baby to keep breathing and keeps their heart rate stable.
 In fancier medical terms, it prevents and/or decreases Apnea and Bradycardia.
 (Apnea ~ when baby stops breathing.
 Bradycardia ~ when baby's heart rate slows down)

-This in turn, keeps the baby's oxygen levels where they should be (Oxygen Saturation) and it also assists the baby to sleep for longer periods.
+This, in turn, keeps the baby's oxygen levels where they should be (Oxygen Saturation), and it also assists the baby to sleep for more extended periods.
 And we've all learned that children grow when they are sleeping.
 If your baby is premature, very small, has low muscle tone or didn't grow optimally in the womb, this is especially important for you.